-Phase 3 of the MD curriculum builds upon the foundational skills developed during Phase 1 and Phase 2 to prepare graduates for supervised clinical practice, scholarship, and service.
-This phase includes required clinical rotations, electives and the residency-prep course, Transitions 3.
+Phase 3 of the MD curriculum builds upon the foundational skills developed during Phase 1 and Phase 2 to prepare IUSM graduates for supervised clinical practice, scholarship, and service in residency and beyond.
+This phase includes required core clinical rotations, tailored electives and the residency-preparation course, Transitions 3.

 - Quick Resources

 - Emergency Medicine and Radiology

 - Sub-Internship Selective

 - Critical Care Selectives FAQs for the Class of 2021

 - General FAQs